Greatest Hits (Queen album): Greatest Flix and Greatest Pix

 Greatest Hits was released alongside Greatest Flix, a 60-minute compilation released on VHS video, LaserDisc, and CED Videodisc of all the videos Queen had made up until that point in chronological order, and Greatest Pix, a 96-page paperback book edited by Jacques Lowe which featured photos of the band taken by Neal Preston.
 Although Greatest Flix only listed 17 videos on its sleeve, it contained two videos for "We Will Rock You".
 The video for "Killer Queen" had been shot especially for Greatest Flix, as no video had been made for the song on its original release in 1974.
 In the US, the release of Greatest Flix was scheduled for 15 November 1981 on Warner Home Video, but distribution was switched to EMI Music after the band's management disagreed with Warner's recent decision to move to a rental-only programme instead of selling their videos.
-In 1992, Holywood Records released a VHS version to accompany the album, simply called Greatest Hits.
+In 1992, Hollywood Records released a VHS version to accompany the album, simply called Greatest Hits.